noec764/erpnext/docs/dooks/collaboration/restore-deleted-docs.md

 <!-- add-breadcrumbs -->
 #Restore Deleted Documents

-In Dooks, you can delete a records if not needed.
+In Dokie, you can delete a records if not needed.
 They can be masters like Items, Customer or transactions like Sales Order, Payment Entries etc.

 <img class="screenshot" alt="Delete a Docuemnt" src="./assets/delete-a-doc.png">

-If you have deleted an entry by mistake and wish to restore it back into your Dooks account.
+If you have deleted an entry by mistake and wish to restore it back into your Dokie account.

 > Only User having System Manager role assigned can restore deleted documents.